aajanki/ts2workflows/language_reference.md

 ### Bytes type

-A `bytes` object can only be constructed by calling a function that returns bytes (e.g. `base64.decode`).
+A `bytes` object can only be constructed by calling a function that returns `bytes` (e.g. `base64.decode`).
 The only things that can be done with a `bytes` object is to assign it to variable and to pass the `bytes` object to one of the functions that take `bytes` type as input variable (e.g. `base64.encode`).

 ### null type

-In addition to the literal `null`, the Typescript `undefined` value is also translated to `null` in Workflows YAML.
+`null` is used to signify absence of a value.
+In addition to the literal `null`, ts2workflows also translates the Typescript `undefined` to `null` in Workflows YAML output.

-Note that on Typescript-level typechecking `null` and `undefined` are considered distinct types.
+Note that `null` and `undefined` still are distinct types on the type checking step.

 ### Implicit type conversions

 Expressions that combine variables with operators such as `+`, `>`, `==` perform implict type conversions according to the [rules listed on GCP Workflows documentation](https://cloud.google.com/workflows/docs/reference/syntax/datatypes#implicit-conversions).
 For example, applying `+` to a string and a number concatenates the values into a string.

 ⚠️ Checking if a variable is null or not must be done by an explicit comparison: `if (var != null) {...}`.
-Relying in an implicit conversion, such as `if (var) {...}`, results in a TypeError at runtime.
+Relying on an implicit conversion (`if (var) {...}` where `var` is not a boolean) results in a TypeError at runtime.

 ## Expressions